Article

 Avoid "Here" for Links

-You should avoid here or click here for links when writing documentation.
+Avoid using here or click here when referencing other resources in your article.
 Instead, the link should describe itself to help the reader understand where it goes and improve search engine optimization (SEO).
-You should avoid links like these:
+Avoid links like these:

 [Click here](https://example.com/example-doc) to learn how to install a Marketplace app.